-It is possible to import a VxVM disk group (and its volumes) as a shared disk group in a cluster environment and vice versa.
+It is possible to re-import a non-shared disk group (and its volumes) as a shared disk group in a cluster environment.
 However, the dirty region logs of the imported disk group may be considered invalid and a full recovery may result.

-If a shared disk group is imported by a VxVM system without cluster support, VxVM considers the logs of the shared volumes to be invalid and conducts a full volume recovery.
-After this recovery completes, VxVM uses DRL.
+If a shared disk group is imported by a system without cluster support, VxVM considers the logs of the shared volumes to be invalid and conducts a full volume recovery.
+After the recovery completes, VxVM uses DRL.

-The cluster feature can perform a DRL recovery on a non-shared VxVM volume.
-However, if a VxVM volume is moved to a VxVM system with cluster support and imported as shared, the dirty region log is probably too small to accommodate all the nodes in the cluster.
-The cluster feature then marks the log invalid and performs a full recovery anyway.
-Similarly, moving a DRL volume from a two-node cluster to a four-node cluster can result in too small a log size, which the cluster feature handles with a full volume recovery.
-In both cases, the system administrator is responsible for allocating a new log of sufficient size.
+The cluster functionality of VxVM can perform a DRL recovery on a non-shared volume.
+However, if such a volume is moved to a VxVM system with cluster support and imported as shared, the dirty region log is probably too small to accommodate maps for all the cluster nodes.
+VxVM then marks the log invalid and performs a full recovery anyway.
+Similarly, moving a DRL volume from a two-node cluster to a four-node cluster can result in too small a log size, which the cluster functionality of VxVM handles with a full volume recovery.
+In both cases, you are responsible for allocating a new log of sufficient size.